History and timeline

 1893 - NCR opened the first sales training school.

-1906 - Charles F. Kettering designed the first cash register powered by an electric motor.
+1906 - Charles F. Kettering designed the first electric motor-powered cash register.

 1914 - NCR developed one of the first automated credit systems.